Estimated reading time: 3 minutes

 PA $AFE is a group of 20+ state agencies working together to provide financial education for consumers.
 Corrections began working with the organization to provide financial education as part of a re-entry strategy.

-Although the program is in its early stages, both inmates and Corrections report positive feedback so far.
+Although the program is in its early stages, inmates and corrections officers report positive feedback.

 The program will be measured against four attainable outcomes:

-- to see if those that received financial education in prison have a lower recidivism rate than those that did not
+1. To see if those who received financial education in prison have a lower recidivism rate than those who did not;

-- to see if past-offenders that are back in society and had financial literacy training are more successfully employed than those that did not
+2. To see if past offenders who are back in society and had financial literacy training are more successfully employed than those who did not;

-- to see if the released offenders are more motivated to use financial tools such as a bank account and are more willing to engage in entrepreneurship
+3. To see if the released offenders are more motivated to use financial tools such as a bank account and are more willing to engage in entrepreneurship;

-Prison education is not complete without financial literacy – a skill all Americans need.
+Prison education is incomplete without financial literacy – a skill all Americans need.